Sky Neal - Co-director

 Sky has worked since 2006 as a documentary filmmaker and visual ethnographer and has a Masters in Visual Anthropology.
 She also has a rich background in the circus and performing arts industry, and worked professionally as an aerialist in contemporary circus.
 Founder and director of Satya films, Sky strives to tell human stories in rich and creatively bold ways and has produced a diverse range of films from long and short form documentaries to exhibition films and video art for live performance.
 She is strongly motivated by human rights and has made several films that relate to human trafficking and child labour issues, including having produced and directed films for Al Jazeera English and the BBC.
 Sky has worked extensively with vulnerable and at risk youth through documentary and social circus creative education programmes.

-Kate has worked since 2006 as an ethnographer and documentary filmmaker and holds a masters with distinction in Visual Anthropology.
-Kate’s work has been broadcast in the UK, has been shortlisted for an IMTV Music Video Award and she has had short films shown in galleries and festivals worldwide.
-She collaborates with anthropologists, journalists, artists, museums and charities, using film in innovative ways to express, investigate and create.
-As a director of Postcode Films, Kate has worked with leading research and arts organisations in the UK, specialising in social policy innovation.
-She has taught at University of East Anglia, spoken at Queen’s University Belfast and holds a degree in Philosophy and academic awards from Trinity College Dublin.
+Dara has worked since 2006 as an ethnographer and documentary filmmaker and holds a masters with distinction in Visual Anthropology.
+Dara's work has been broadcast in the UK, has been shortlisted for an IMTV Music Video Award and they have had short films shown in galleries and festivals worldwide.
+They collaborate with anthropologists, journalists, artists, museums and charities, using film in innovative ways to express, investigate and create.
+As a director of Postcode Films, Dara has worked with leading research and arts organisations in the UK, specialising in social policy innovation.
+They have taught at University of East Anglia, spoken at Queen’s University Belfast and hold a degree in Philosophy and academic awards from Trinity College Dublin.

 Elhum Shakerifar - Producer